 Sauk City is a very small village located in the state of Wisconsin.
 With a population of 3,489 people and two constituent neighborhoods, Sauk City is the 181st largest community in Wisconsin.

-Unlike some villages, Sauk City isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sauk City are a mix of both white- and blue-collar jobs.
+Sauk City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Sauk City is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sauk City who work in office and administrative support (22.10%), sales jobs (10.63%), and maintenance occupations (7.44%).
+There are especially a lot of people living in Sauk City who work in office and administrative support (21.72%), sales jobs (12.50%), and maintenance occupations (7.75%).

-Sauk City is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Sauk City does not have a public transit system used by locals to get to and from work.

-The citizens of Sauk City are slightly better educated than the national average of 21.84% for all cities and towns, with 23.37% of adults in Sauk City having a bachelor's degree or advanced degree.
+The percentage of people in Sauk City who are college-educated is somewhat higher than the average US community of 21.84%: 25.80% of adults in Sauk City have at least a bachelor's degree.

-The per capita income in Sauk City in 2010 was $24,613, which is middle income relative to Wisconsin and the nation.
-This equates to an annual income of $98,452 for a family of four.
+The per capita income in Sauk City in 2010 was $25,851, which is middle income relative to Wisconsin, and upper middle income relative to the rest of the US.
+This equates to an annual income of $103,404 for a family of four.
 However, Sauk City contains both very wealthy and poor people as well.

 The most common language spoken in Sauk City is English.
 Other important languages spoken here include Spanish and German.